 At the Conclave in 1914, Grand President Georgy Landsborough from Sacramento called upon all chapters to “maintain a special aim for the sorority, namely charity…and that it is up to us to show our critical friends, through the excellent work that we can do along this line that we can be a blessing to the community in which we exist.”

-One hundred and twenty years of charity includes food baskets at Thanksgiving and Christmas time, donating money and services to the Community Chest (now United Way), Red Cross, American Field Service, American Cancer Society, Alzheimer’s, Salvation Army, Boy and Girl Scouts, Special Olympics, AIDS, abused women’s shelters, children’s crisis centers, Meals on Wheels and many other organizations which have needed our help over the years.
+Over one hundred and twenty years of charity includes food baskets at Thanksgiving and Christmas time, donating money and services to the Community Chest (now United Way), Red Cross, American Field Service, American Cancer Society, Alzheimer’s, Salvation Army, Boy and Girl Scouts, Special Olympics, AIDS, abused women’s shelters, children’s crisis centers, Meals on Wheels and many other organizations which have needed our help over the years.
 Omega Nu also provides clothes for destitute families, dental and eye care for young people and contributes money, services and materials to all levels of the educational system.
 Many chapters also give scholarships to high school graduates, college students and re-entry students to help finance their college education.

-Each year the twelve active chapters of Omega Nu compile a journal of all the activities we have taken part in.
+Each year the active chapters of Omega Nu compile a journal of all the activities we have taken part in.
 The number of organizations which have benefited from our years of philanthropic commitment is unbelievable!
 In the last fifty years, we have given back to our communities over four million dollars.
 Besides dollars, our members have also contributed countless hours of their own time and a vast amount of energy, fulfilling the needs of those less fortunate.
 But more importantly, we have been able to make a difference!